-In this guide, I'll navigate you through a comparison between PLG and other growth strategies, the core business benefits, the key components of a successful PLG strategy, and the nuances in metrics.
+In this guide, I'll navigate you through a comparison between PLG and other growth strategies, the core business benefits, the key components of a successful PLG market strategy, and the nuances in metrics.

 By the time you're done, you'll have a clear idea of whether PLG is the right strategy to follow and how to implement it in your business.

 Product-led growth (PLG) is a GTM that relies on your product to acquire, convert and retain users.

 PLG was officially coined in 2016 by Blake Bartlett, VC at OpenView.
 Over the next couple of years, the concept made waves in the SaaS world and with software companies, quickly becoming one of the biggest trends in SaaS.

 What does a product-led model look like in practice?